Sustainability

 Lamps

-The lamps are laminated in plastic which is not currently recyclable so together we need to look after them so that they last a long time.
-I am constantly on the lookout for biodegradable laminating pouches.
-When they come I will snap them up!
+The lamps are made with a made-in-the-UK FSC certified parchment paper but they are laminated in plastic which is not currently recyclable so together we need to look after them so that they last a long time.
+I am constantly on the lookout for biodegradable laminating pouches or a greener alternative but It's a tricky one.
+I don't want the lamp to degrade, just my waste trimmings!
 For now...

 The opposite of built in obsolescence